apache/mesos/docs/monitoring.md

 #### Messages

-The following metrics provide information about messages between the master and the slaves and between the framework and the executors.
+The following metrics provide information about messages between the master and the agents and between the framework and the executors.
 A high rate of dropped messages may indicate that there is a problem with the network.

 <table class="table table-striped">